amitshekhariitbhu/android-interview-questions/README.md

 * **What is onSavedInstanceState() and onRestoreInstanceState() in activity?**
     - onSavedInstanceState() - This method is used to store data before pausing the activity.
     - onRestoreInstanceState() - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
-So, the onRestoreInstanceState() receive the bundle that contains the instance state information.
+So, the onRestoreInstanceState() receives the bundle that contains the instance state information.

 * **What is `Fragment` and its lifecycle?** - [Learn from here](https://developer.android.com/guide/fragments/lifecycle)